-OSC 2015-2016 Regulatory Goals
+OSC 2015 - 2016 Regulatory Goals

 - 1. Deliver strong investor protection The OSC will champion investor protection, especially for retail investors - 2.
 Deliver responsive regulation The OSC will identify important issues and deal with them in a timely way - 3.
 Deliver effective compliance, supervision and enforcement The OSC will deliver effective compliance oversight and pursue fair, vigorous and timely enforcement - 4.
-Promote financial stability through effective oversight The OSC will continue to identify, address and mitigate systemic risk and promote stability by implementing programs to effectively oversee and supervise our capital markets including the OTC derivatives market, the fixed income market, and key infrastructure entities such as clearing agencies. - 5.
+Promote financial stability through effective oversight The OSC will implement a regulatory program to effectively oversee and supervise the OTC derivatives market infrastructure to reduce systemic risk - 5.
 Be an innovative, accountable and efficient organization The OSC will be an innovative and efficient organization through excellence in the execution of its operations, and will demonstrate accountability in fulfilling its mandate and achieving its goals